gokulbalagopal/Comprehensive-Analysis-of-Syrian-Conflict-News-Articles-using-NLP/README.md

 • Cleaned up the corpus

-• Created a document term matrix

-• Did summaries on the doument term matrix as exploration and stored some output in a file
+• Created a document term matrix as a part of the data exploration and stored the output.

 • Created some plots for exploration

-• Ran the topic model function and store some output of the model in a file.
+• Ran the topic model function and stored the model.

 ##List of Rfiles